Gene data show China bird flu mutated "under the radar"

 "This means it (the H7N9 strain in China) has been spreading quite a bit and it's important to understand where exactly that is going on."

-Its genetic diversity shows the virus has an ability to mutate repeatedly and is likely to continue doing so, raising the risk that it may become transmissible among humans.
+Its genetic diversity shows the virus has an ability to mutate repeatedly and is likely to continue doing so, raising the risk that it may become transmissable among humans.

 Koopmans, whose research was published in the online journal Eurosurveillance, said the circulation would probably have taken place in either birds or mammals, but said exactly which animals were involved was not yet clear.